aquarist-labs/s3gw-acceptance/README.md

 make acceptance-cluster-prepare
 ```

-This imports the pre-built s3gw's images into k3d and triggers
-a deployment of needed resources.
+This triggers the deployment of needed resources.

 ### Deploy the s3gw-acceptance-0/s3gw-0 instance on the acceptance cluster

-You deploy the `s3gw-acceptance-0/s3gw-0` instance in the acceptance
+Optionally, you can deploy the `s3gw-acceptance-0/s3gw-0` instance in the acceptance
 cluster with:

 ```shell
 make acceptance-cluster-s3gw-deploy
 ```

-Acceptance tests are **NOT** relying on the `s3gw-acceptance-0/s3gw-0` instance.
+Note that acceptance tests are **NOT** relying on the `s3gw-acceptance-0/s3gw-0`
+instance.

 ### Trigger tests on the acceptance cluster